Is it illegal to sell a house with asbestos in the UK? It’s a good question to ask if you’re considering moving home.

 - Other Materials include certain types of textured coatings and asbestos paper used for insulating wooden boards and electrical equipment.

-Keep in mind that asbestos is often coated or covered by another substance (such as an Artex ceiling that’s been painted).
+Keep in mind that it is often coated or covered by another substance (such as an Artex ceiling that’s been painted).

 Surveyors are trained to look for signs of possible asbestos use and so a good option is often to find a chartered surveyor and have a survey conducted on the property.

-Remember though, while there are signs to look for, the only true way of detecting if a substance is made of asbestos is to conduct a laboratory test.
+Remember though, while there are signs to look for, the only true way of detecting if a substance is made of it is to conduct a laboratory test.

 When Was Asbestos Used In The UK?